eysxia/Rise-of-Kingdoms/README.md

   - opencv-python
   - numpy
   - pynput
-- Rise of Kingdoms game (Preferably from their website [here](https://rok.lilith.com/en)
+- Rise of Kingdoms game (Preferably from their website [here](https://rok.lilith.com/en))

 ## Disclaimers:
 1. This MAY NOT work on some computers due to screen sizes, or game being in a different language.
 I suggest keeping your game in english, keeping your game window the size it is when you first download it, or reuploading the images if neeeded.
 2. I was orginally going to add more features and rework some current ones, but i changed my mind since i dont play anymore.
 This may change in the future though.
+3. Im not sure if this is bannable, so use at your own risk.